Jbafs/Jbafs.github.io/_pages/about.md

+---

+permalink: /

+title: "Julius Scales"

+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
-JULIUS SCALESBack-end Development
+Back-end Development
 Web Development
 Database experience
 PROFILE
 		CONTACT

 Personable and passionate student with computer science experience in multiple areas.
 Been successful at doing coding projects as a group and working in stressful stuations.
-443-***-****
+443-422-1322
 			 	juliusscales@student.hcps.org
 			 	juliusbscales@gmail.com